BeanOnToasts/Enumeration-Tool/Write-All-to-FIle.md

 ## Notes
 * Can only get hashed passwords on Linux
 * This can be ran before the other functions as it runs them separately
+* File must not be open when running this command